Fact Sheet: Introduction to Trademarks

-Where a country is party to the Nice Agreement, it is bound to use the Nice Classification in connection with the registration of marks.
+Where a jurisdiction is party to the Nice Agreement, it is bound to use the Nice Classification in connection with the registration of marks.
 Currently, the Nice Classification consists of 45 classes of goods and services (Classes 1–34 cover goods and Classes 35–45 cover services).
 It is regularly revised and updated to remove inconsistencies and to add new entries.
-The list of goods and services is organized in class order and in alphabetical order, which helps the applicant to search for and classify goods and services if he or she does not know in which class the good or service falls.
+The list of goods and services is organized in class order and in alphabetical order, allowing the applicant to search for and properly classify goods and services.

 Each class comprises a class heading, an explanatory note, and a list of specific entries.
 The class headings describe the nature of the goods or services in the class.
 The explanatory note explains which goods or services fall under the class heading.
 The list of goods or services is grouped according to characteristics they share, within the meaning of the class heading.

-While in some countries it is acceptable to include a class heading to identify all goods or services in the class instead of listing individual goods or services from the alphabetical list of the Nice Classification, other countries interpret a class heading to cover only those goods and services that cover a literal meaning of the class heading.
-To ensure effective protection of your trademark application, consult local counsel for more information.
+Although some jurisdictions interpret a class heading to identify all goods or services in the class, other jurisdictions interpret a class heading to identify only those goods and services included in a literal reading of the class heading.
+To ensure an accurate and effective description of goods and services in your trademark application, consult local counsel for more information.